Trinity-11/FoenixIDE/README.md

 The FoenixIDE looks for kernel.hex and kernel.lst files in the ROMs folder colocated with the executable.
 Obtain the Kernel from the sister repository: https://github.com/Trinity-11/Kernel_FMX

+# Keyboard shortcuts
+* Shift+F11 - toggle fullscreen
+* Shift+F5 - Run, or Pause in the debugger

+Other keyboard activity is forwarded to the emulated C256 itself.

 # License
 Please see License.txt.